Skjold-class corvette: Design

 The final design was changed compared to the prototype Skjold, which itself was rebuilt to the new specifications.
 Most notably, the vessels use 4 gas turbines combined by Renk COGAG gear units built in a lightweight design.
 The smaller gas turbines rated 2,000 kW turbines are used for cruising speed.
 For sprint speed a second, larger gas turbine is combined providing a total of 6,000 kW to the waterjet on each shaft line.
 Two MTU 123 cruise diesel propulsion units used previously at loiter speeds were removed.
 The foredeck was strengthened to accommodate the addition of a 76 mm Otobreda Super Rapid gun.

 Port side view of Royal Norwegian Navy corvette Skjold.

 The hull material was produced by a different method to improve strength and minimize vulnerability to fire.
 The bridge saw some changes, including an upgrade to six weapon systems control consoles.

 In 2020, the Norwegian Government decided to further upgrade the Skjold-class vessels, partially to compensate for the loss of the frigate Helge Ingstad.
 The upgrades of the four ships would take place between 2020 and 2024, permitting the Skjold-class to remain up-to-date through to 2030 when replacement vessels were envisaged under terms of the government's defence plan.
+In February 2026, contract was signed for upgrade of the fire control radar and electro-optical sensors for four vessels.
+The radar upgrade is to ensure capability to deliver precise fire with the 76 mm gun, while the new electro-optical sensors will improve the vessels’ ability to detect and track targets at sea and in the air, including smaller and fast-moving objects such as drones.